PHIL 117: Confucius, Buddha, and Socrates

 PHIL 245: Philosophy and Feminism

 Students examine feminist critiques of aspects of contemporary culture that shape women's lives, such as conventional morality, science, education, art, medicine, law, religion, and marriage.
 Students critically examine philosophical views that underlie these institutions, including views of human nature, gender, rationality, knowledge, morality, justice, and the value of autonomy.
 Alternative feminist views that promote feminist aims are explored and evaluated.
-Offered annually.
-Also counts toward gender and sexuality studies major and concentration.
+Offered periodically.

 PHIL 246: Space and Time